Education in Odisha: Biju Patnaik University of Technology

-Odisha University of Technology and Research(OUTR)
+Odisha University of Technology and Research (OUTR)

-The Odisha University of Technology and Research(OUTR) formerly College of Engineering and Technology Bhubaneswar(CET-B) is a public technical unitary university under the state government of Odisha & was initially established within the preview of OUAT in Bhubaneswar as a constituent autonomous college since 1981.
+The Odisha University of Technology and Research (OUTR), formerly College of Engineering and Technology Bhubaneswar(CET-B), is a public technical unitary university under the state government of Odisha.
+It was initially established within the purview of OUAT in Bhubaneswar as a constituent autonomous college since 1981.
 It got separated from OUAT since 2002, having its own vast campus of about 139 acre in Ghatikia, Khandagiri, Bhubaneswar.
 It offers undergraduate programs in Architecture, Computer science, Information Technology, Electrical Engineering, Civil Engineering, Instrumentation & Electronics Engineering, Bio-Technology Engineering, Mechanical engineering, Textile engineering and Fashion Technology.
 It offers M Tech/M Arch/MCA, Applied M Sc & Phd degrees in various engineering & science areas including Nanobiotechnology, VLSI & Embedded Systems, Computer Science and Engineering, Mechanical System Design & Dynamics, Textile Chemical Processing, Thermal Engineering, Structural Engineering, Industrial Engineering and Management, Urban and Regional Planning, Biotechnology, Applied Physics, Applied Chemistry, Mathematics and computing.
 It places about 75% of its students every year before they graduate and has a large number of students interning all over India.